 Interior Business Center employees are eligible to receive a reimbursement of 50% of their individual membership fee to a commercial, non-federally sponsored fitness center or similar facility, up to $275 a year.
 Wellness programs are reimbursed up to 50% of the program cost, not to exceed $100 per individual per fiscal year.

-Employees who use mass transit facilities (subway, rail, bus) or other similar public transportation modes are eligible to receive up to $130 a month to use towards their commuting costs.
+Employees who use mass transit facilities (subway, rail, bus) or other similar public transportation modes are eligible to receive up to $130 a month to use towards their commuting costs and up to $20 a month for bicycle commuting expenses.
 This program helps to improve air quality, reduces traffic congestion, and conserves energy by reducing the number of single occupancy vehicles on the road.

 The Interior Business Center offers a number of programs to support your needs for individual flexibility.
 We have an Alternate Work Schedule program that allows you to adjust your work hours, with supervisory approval, in a number of ways potentially resulting in additional days off and flexible start and end times.
-However, please note certain positions require a fixed work schedule; in this case the need for a fixed schedule is annotated in the vacancy announcement.
-Some positions are also eligible to telework at home or from a remote location on a fixed or ad-hoc basis.
+Please note certain positions require a fixed work schedule; in this case the need for a fixed schedule is annotated in the vacancy announcement.

 The Interior Business Center also has family-friendly leave policies that allow employees to care for a sick family member, adoption, or flexibility in the event of a disaster or emergency.
 Additionally, most employees are entitled to time off at full pay for certain types of active or inactive duty in the National Guard or as a Reservist of the Armed Forces.